-1. Plaintiffs and the Class bring claims based upon Defendants' underpayment by taking improper Midstream Service Cost deductions or non-payment of royalties on natural gas and/or constituents of the gas stream produced from wells in Oklahoma (essentially Processing Costs since Defendants have a corporate policy not to deduct or allow the deduction of the other Midstream Service Costs).
+1. Plaintiff and the Class bring suit based upon Defendant's underpayment by taking improper Midstream Service Cost deductions or non-payment of royalties on natural gas and/or constituents of the gas stream produced from wells in Oklahoma (essentially Processing Costs since Defendant has a corporate policy not to deduct or allow the deduction of the other Midstream Service Costs).
 This is Round 2 of a similar but smaller case settled class-wide in Hitch Enterprises, Inc., et al. v.
 Cimarex Energy Co., et al., Case No. 5:11-cv-00013-W (W.D.
 Okla.
 Judge West).